jimping/master-thesis/README.md

 pnpm a:nuxt
 ```

-## How to run the benchmarks
+## How to Run the Benchmarks

-Please make sure that the apps are running before you start the benchmarks.
+Please make sure that the apps are running before starting the benchmarks.

 ### Lighthouse